The golden Shwedagon Pagoda, a tale of eight sacred hairs

 Numerous pavilions are filled with marble Buddha statues throughout the temple complex.
 All are guarded by enormous chinthes, Burmese mythical leogryphs (lion-like creatures) with white bodies and golden manes.
 At each corner of the octagonal pagoda is a shrine with eight statues facing eight directions, symbolising seven days of the week (with Wednesday, midweek day, having two).
 Every shrine is assigned to a planet and an Eastern astrological animal sign associated with it.
 Devotees pray at the shrine associated with their day of birth, offering candles and flowers as well as bathe the statue of the Buddha.
 With pure intentions, they look forward to receiving boundless blessings and virtues while reflecting on inner purification.

-Legend has it that when Prince Siddhartha on was born, the sun shone brilliantly, flowers bloomed and birds sang.
+Legend has it that when Prince Siddhartha was born, the sun shone brilliantly, flowers bloomed and birds sang.
 Nine mythical dragons appeared in the sky above him and emitted the purest water to cleanse the newly-born prince.
 He then took seven steps, at each of which, a lotus flower sprang from beneath his feet.
 Pointing one hand towards the sky and the other towards the ground, he said, "Heaven above and earth beneath, I am the honoured one, the one who liberates all who suffer in the three realms".
 Since then, the bathing ritual has been kept alive till today.

 Stories and legends have journeyed through generations surviving thousands of years.
 Stories such as the epic of Gilgamesh about the king of Uruk, dating from the third Dynasty of Ur (c.
 2100 BCE) can be enjoyed even until today, thanks to enduring oral traditions as well as the surviving Deluge clay tablets.
-In Malaysia, tales form Ramayana and Mahābhārata once came alive on wayang kulit (shadow puppet) screens.
+In Malaysia, tales from Ramayana and Mahābhārata once came alive on wayang kulit (shadow puppet) screens.
 Sadly, captivating story-telling by local penglipur lara (storytellers) is a thing of the past.
 In March 2015, Penang Irish Association flew in Eddie Lenihan, a seanchaí (traditional Gaelic storyteller) from Ireland as it celebrated St. Patrick's Day with the theme, "Myths, Legend & Folklore".
 Enchanting Celtic tales entwined with magic, curses and charms were orated live in Penang.
 With an audience, the atmosphere where such drama was brought to life, was highly engaging – drastically different if you were to see it on your handphone.

 As all things eventually evolve with time, so must storytelling.
 In 2020, I was enthralled by an audiobook written and narrated by Stephen Fry entitled Heroes.
 Fry brilliantly retells dramatic, funny, tragic and timeless Greek classics.
 It is pure magic!
 I sincerely hope local writers will emulate Fry and bring Malaysian legends and myths to the new generation, these legends reachable 24/7 and just a swipe away.
 Like the story of the two brothers, let us hope that something magical happens to keep all these legends alive and well.

-From Yangon, my travelling buddy, Ben Huat and I board a flight heading for Bagan (formerly Pagan), once over 10,000 religious monuments stood tall in its plains.
+From Yangon, my travelling buddy, Ben Huat and I boarded a flight heading for Bagan (formerly Pagan), once over 10,000 religious monuments stood tall in its plains.
 That is another story you should read as well.